furkanCalik7/Yoldas/backend/fastApiProject/README.md

 - open terminal in there

 - For windows:
-run keytool -list -v keystore  "your path to this folder\.android\debug.keystore" -alias androiddebugkey -storepass android -keypass android
+run keytool -list -v -keystore  "your path to this folder\.android\debug.keystore" -alias androiddebugkey -storepass android -keypass android

 - go to android_app in firebase console
 - add fingerprint